canopas/flutter-developer-roadmap-2023/README.md

   - Add option to delete contact
 * The app should also update contacts in real-time, so changes made by one user are reflected across all devices.
 * Use Firestore to store contact details.
-* Use rx_dart for state management
+* Use rx_dart for state management.
-* Write Unit test for viewmodel
+* Write Unit test.